 The Adolescent and Young Adult Patient Navigation Program (AYA) at the Johns Hopkins Kimmel Cancer Center is sponsored in partnership with the Ulman Cancer Fund (UCF).The navigation services, provided by Alexandra Gubin, MSW, a clinical social worker, will address the psychosocial needs of adolescents and young adults with cancer by educating them to make informed decisions about their treatment options and by offering individual and group support, and connecting them to financial, psychosocial, practical, and educational resources.
 Learn more.

 Parents Lunch & Learn

 This group meets the 1st Tuesday of each month and is led by nursing staff in collaboration with guest presenters from nursing, social work and other disciplines.
-Parents, caregivers and young adults meet with staff to learn about a variety of topics presented by multidisciplinary staff.
-Subjects presented in the past include: caring for your child with cancer, reading a ‘road map’ i.e. the clinical plan, medications, preventing infections, late effects of treatment, cancer’s effect on siblings/family, etc. Lunch is provided.
+Parents, caregivers and young adults meet with staff to learn about a variety of topics related to a patient’s treatment and caregiving.
+Past presentations include: caring for your child, teen, or young adult with cancer, reading a ‘road map’ i.e. the clinical plan, medications, preventing infections, late effects of treatment, cancer’s effect on siblings/family, etc. Lunch is provided.
 For further information call: 410-955-4224 or 410-955-8124.

 Grief & Bereavement Group

 Bereavement resources are available for families’ experiencing the death of a child, teen, or young adult.
 The bereavement coordinator and social work staff provides bereavement support to families anticipating their child's death and is available for follow-up support after.
 Family bereavement group sessions are held in the hospital throughout the year and is facilitated by Child Life staff.
 For further information call: 410-614-4750.
 See your Pediatric Oncology social worker for bereavement resources in the community that are also available.